 Destruction of insulin-producing cells in the pancreas leads to type 1 diabetes.
 Antibodies that bind to the autoantigens glutamic acid decarboxylase, IA-2, and insulin have been identified.
 Studies show that the presence of two or more of these autoantibodies makes development of type 1 diabetes more likely than does presence of a single autoantibody.
 (Source, Source)

-Gliadin and Reticulin Antibodies
+Gliadin Antibodies

 Adrenalitis-Associated Antibodies